Francionlj/pyfundamentals-journey/README.md

 # About this repository

+The **pyfundamentals-journey** repository aims to be a quick-reference guide and consultation source for anyone seeking to learn or look up Python functions and concepts efficiently.

 This repository was inspired by the book **[Python Crash Course](https://www.amazon.com.br/Python-Crash-Course-3rd-English-ebook/dp/B09WJX22TV/ref=sr_1_1?adgrpid=84993459327&dib=eyJ2IjoiMSJ9.e-sT28ifb7WAlk_9reTnLo8C8EQbQ90R3_rj4B_NAXjl09kkyrUEJKOSZDOoWq_raKcUDGL-vc96e-Vc5XcBA_4crNNSUs6zQygO4FQGFomgWH99cNeSd2aLjTSVAwLaYRDwKdVw-UUkB0yidG0sJOCFX1gqRdSaDKcx0I3X91XfzXRMrNxOr6I9rsuiDoInH0IwXvRH5EmZQFUy5RMqoA.dZ7NfrcVgyJXqNJ9-Ey-y9vrJuMdCE01-ymX4_ML22g&dib_tag=se&hvadid=426016285901&hvdev=c&hvlocphy=9197548&hvnetw=g&hvqmt=b&hvrand=12482688460270125483&hvtargid=kwd-394541269564&hydadcr=5653_11235203&keywords=curso+intensivo+python&mcid=2d8d4c55b01c311386b48324171756cf&qid=1754678051&refinements=p_n_feature_nine_browse-bin%3A8529758011&rnid=8529757011&s=books&sr=1-1)**.
 Each folder corresponds to a chapter of the book, except the first one, which is dedicated to teaching how to download and set up Python in your development environment.
 Each folder contains the corresponding `.py` files proposed in the book.
 All the work was done in Jupyter notebooks to facilitate organization and structure.
 To run any `.py` file from the terminal, simply navigate to the folder where the file is located and execute the following command: